Business Email Compromise (BEC): Preventing Wire Fraud

 Is BEC just phishing?

 BEC often uses phishing techniques, but the goal is usually financial fraud or data theft (not installing malware).
-Many BEC emails have no links or attachments.
+Many BEC emails have no links or attachments at all.

 What's the most effective way to prevent wire fraud?